Whina (film): Plot summary

 In 1975, Whina organises the Māori Land March with the goal of reclaiming confiscated Māori land and forcing the Government to honour the Treaty of Waitangi.
 She emphasises that the Land March is peaceful and takes a zero tolerance approach to alcoholism among marchers.
 The marchers march from Te Hāpua at the top of the North Island down to the New Zealand Parliament in Wellington.
-During the March, Whina overcomes her self doubt, ageing health, and some hostile opposition with the help of the younger marchers including her cousin Gabriel.
+During the March, Whina overcomes her self doubt, ageing health, and some hostile opposition with the help of the younger marchers including her nephew Gabriel.
 The film concludes with archival footage of Whina presenting a petition and a memorial of rights to politicians at Parliament.